kadamandersson/kadamandersson.github.io/index.md

 - **Klara Granbom** [On nonlinear machine learning methods for dose-response data in drug discovery](https://odr.chalmers.se/bitstream/20.500.12380/300963/1/Klara_Granbom_Master_Thesis.pdf), Chalmers/Smartr/IRLAB.
 Klara continued as a developer at Collector Bank.
 - **Elias Hölen Hannouch** and **Oskar Holmstedt** [Deep learning accelerated Bayesian estimation for state space models](https://odr.chalmers.se/bitstream/20.500.12380/301661/1/Master_s_Thesis_Elias_Oskar_.pdf), Chalmers/Smartr.
 Elias and Oskar continued to work as a developers at Ericsson.
 - **Anton Matsson** and **Victor Ohlsson** [Learning customer behavior with generative adversarial imitation learning](https://odr.chalmers.se/bitstream/20.500.12380/301319/1/Matsson_Olsson_2020.pdf), Chalmers/Smartr.
 Anton continued as a PhD student in AI at Chalmers and Victor as software engineer at Kollmorgen.
+- **Axel Nathansson** Exploration of reinforcement learning in radar scheduling, Chalmers/Saab.
+Axel continued as algorithm developer at Tobii.
 - **Leander Schroer** [Numerical approximation of operator Riccati equations for distributed control of SPDE](Leander_Official.pdf), TU-Berlin.
 Leander continued as a consultant at Sopra Steria Consulting.

 ## Presentations available on YouTube